awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug in open source PostgreSQL that could lead to a database engine crash causing unavailability\.
 This occurred during parallel B\-Tree index scans\.
 This issue has been reported to the PostgreSQL community\.

 1. Improved the performance of in\-memory B\-Tree index scans\.

+For information about extensions and modules, see [Extensions supported on Aurora PostgreSQL 11\.x](AuroraPostgreSQL.Extensions.md#AuroraPostgreSQL.Extensions.11)\.

 ### Aurora PostgreSQL release 3\.1\.0<a name="AuroraPostgreSQL.Updates.20180305.310"></a>